lanterno/lanterno/README.md

 ---

-I'm a software engineer with **11+ years** of experience building robust, scalable systems.
+**11+ years** of experience building robust, scalable systems.
 Currently at **[EPFL's Center for Digital Trust (C4DT)](https://github.com/c4dt)**, I work on **digital identity infrastructure** for Switzerland — experimenting with cutting-edge standards for digital wallets, verifiable credentials, and decentralized identity.

 Beyond code, I'm passionate about **space sustainability**, **climate tech**.
 As a **Climatebase Fellow (Cohort 6)**, I explored the intersection of technology and sustainability in energy, transportation, and agriculture.